How to Help: Partner With Us

 To continue to provide the kind of programming, technology, training and growth that the communities we work in need – and deserve – we invite ideas from donors, partners, investors and friends as we work to maximize the impact of our libraries.

-BFB has worked with the Riecken Foundation for three years on individual projects to strengthen women’s leadership skills.
-Starting in 2015 BFB/Riecken will launch a broader women’s leadership program in five communities in Guatemala.
-The programs will provide financial literacy training and funding for concrete women lead development projects.
-All projects will be based out of the local Riecken library.
+BFB Foundation has worked with the Riecken Foundation on individual projects to strengthen women’s leadership skills.
+Starting in 2015 BFB/Riecken launched a broader women’s leadership program in five communities in Guatemala.
+The programs provide financial literacy training and funding for concrete women-led development projects.
+All projects are based out of the local Riecken Library.